19hours/sg-statutes/Acts/Trade Marks Act.md

 whichever is the earlier, unless the applicant shows that the registration of the trade mark was applied for in bad faith.

-[20/2004 wef 01/07/2004]
+[20/2004]

-(6A) An application for a declaration of invalidity of the registration of a trade mark on the ground that there is an earlier trade mark in relation to which the conditions set out in section 8(3) or (3A) apply —
+(7) An application for a declaration of invalidity of the registration of a trade mark on the ground that there is an earlier trade mark in relation to which the conditions set out in section 8(3) or (4) apply —

 (a) shall not be made after the expiry of 5 years from 1st July 2004 or the date of completion of the registration procedure, whichever is the later, unless the applicant for the declaration shows that —